Project Phase Understanding its Nuances

 Project Management Process

-Execution of a series of project management activities known as project management processes results in management of project life cycle.
-These processes ensure effective flow of project throughout its life cycle.
+Execution of a series of project management activities known as results in the management of the project life cycle.
+These processes ensure the effective flow of the project throughout its life cycle.

 Every project management process produces one or more outputs from one or more inputs by using appropriate project management tools and techniques.
-Output of a process can act as an input to other process or is deliverable of a process or a project phase.
+The output of a process can act as an input to other processes or is deliverable of a process or a project phase.

-The following is the PMBOK sixth edition definition of project management process.
+The following is the PMBOK sixth edition definition of the project management process.

 A systematic series of activities directed toward causing an end result where one or more inputs will be acted upon to create one or more outputs.